Măgurele: Research institutes

 The town hosts Măgurele Science Park, the largest science park in Romania, consisting of a series o research institutes. among which a nuclear research lab, the Institute of Atomic Physics (IFA) and its National Institute for Physics and Nuclear Engineering (IFIN-HH).
 Between 1957 and 1998, it had a Soviet VVRS research reactor, now closed down.
 The Faculty of Physics of the University of Bucharest is also located in Măgurele.

 According to a Romanian government press release, the high power laser system (HPLS) project of the Extreme Light Infrastructure — Nuclear Physics Center achieved the power of 10 petawatts on 7 March 2019, becoming the most powerful laser in the world.

 Administration

 Măgurele was declared a town in 2004.
-It has a population of over 11,000.
+At the 2021 census it had a population of 14,414.
 Four villages are administered by the town: Alunișu, Dumitrana, Pruni, and Vârteju.

+The local administration releases the monthly Pro Măgurele newspaper.

 Etymology

 Its name is derived from a Romanian word possibly of Dacian origin, măgură, meaning "hill".